zencube/zazen/README.md

 ## Prerequisites
 Zazen uses [Redis](http://redis.io/) for caching the IP pairs.
 Make sure you have a Redis server running and available to the Zazen service.
+By default a local redis server is assumed but that can be changed using the `--redisaddr` flag.

 ## Running the service
 If you are on a linux x64 host, just run: